walter-vonage/scheduler/README.md

 The application retrieves the template ID from the payload and sends a message via SMS or RCS, depending on the specified ```channel```.
 The ```data``` object contains key-value pairs used to populate placeholders within the template.

+The values in this payload override the template type.
+If the template specifies SMS but the payload defines RCS, an RCS message will be sent.